iYadavVaibhav/stem/docs/9-Drafts/ll-software-architecture-domain-driven-design.md

 end
 ```

 In **Microservice System** these function calls are replaced by Network Calls, which adds a complexity.
-Upstream serive needs to know downstream service.
+Upstream service needs to know downstream service.
 So any change in downstream affects upstream which is a problem.

-Solution is **Reactive Systems** which make **Asynchronous Services**, which takes away the dependecies of communication and relying on other service, rather the service announces, eg, shopping-cart-service announces that order has been placed, now other services may listen to it and do the work.
-So email-servive sends email, shipping-service ships and billing-service generates invoice.
+Solution is **Reactive Systems** which make **Asynchronous Services**, which takes away the dependencies of communication and relying on other service, rather the service announces, eg, shopping-cart-service announces that order has been placed, now other services may listen to it and do the work.
+So email-service sends email, shipping-service ships and billing-service generates invoice.
 All this is done by **decoupling the services**.
 So services need not know each other, and hence we can change them or add new downstream service.
 This is implemented using **publisher-subscriber model**.

 In **Publisher-Subscriber Model**, the publishers don't know who the subscribers are and vice-versa.
-More on implementation details in messegins systems like Kafka, RabbitMQ or ZeroMQ.
+More on implementation details in messaging systems like Kafka, RabbitMQ or ZeroMQ.

 ## Event Storming